 Second Career is a cost-sharing grant provided on the basis of need.
 Therefore, applicants may be required to contribute to their training or education.

 The Second Career grant may cover such things as tuition, books, transportation, and a basic living allowance.
 Additional support may be available to accommodate the needs of people with disabilities, dependent care, costs of living away from home and academic upgrading.

 To find out more about how to successfully apply and which programs are eligible, book an appointment with one of our Educational Consultants who can guide you through the process.
-Our experience has helped thousands of applicants navigate the application process.
+Call us now to get started on the next step towards your new career!

 For general information about the Second Career initiative, visit the Ontario Second Career Government website.

 Learn more about our culture, campuses and how to connect with us.